Centre for Religion and Society (CRS)

 1.1 Brief background and evolution.

-In 2007, the Seminari Theoloji Malaysia (STM) established the Institute of World Religions (IWR) under the leadership of its founding director Rev Dr Solomon Rajah, a former Bishop of the Evangelical Lutheran Church in Malaysia.
+Seminari Theoloji Malaysia (STM) established the Institute of World Religions (IWR) in 2007 under the leadership of its founding director Rev Dr Solomon Rajah, a former Bishop of the Evangelical Lutheran Church in Malaysia.
 The institute’s primary mission is to equip Malaysian Christians with a deeper understanding of the various religions around them, both locally and globally.
-Over time, IWR has grown under successive directors, including Rev Dr Joseph Komar, and Rev Dr. Sivin Kit who assumed leadership in 2015.
+IWR was renamed to Centre for Religion and Society (CRS) in 2016 to clearly reflect its emphasis on religion and society.
+CRS grew over the years under its successive directors, namely Rev Dr Joseph Komar and Rev Dr Sivin Kit.

 1.2 Expanded focus since 2015.

-Since 2015, CRS under Rev. Dr. Sivin has broadened its scope beyond inter-religious understanding, exploring fields such as politics, culture, and civil society.
+Rev Dr Sivin Kit who assumed leadership in 2015 broadened its scope beyond inter-religious understanding, exploring fields such as politics, culture, and civil society.
 Notable efforts include:

 • Forums on public theology, featuring European and Asian perspectives.